Internal Auditor Jobs in USA with Visa Sponsorship

 Do internal auditors qualify for H-1B specialty occupation status?

 Yes, internal auditor positions typically qualify as specialty occupations since they require specialized knowledge of accounting principles, audit methodologies, and regulatory compliance.
-Most positions require at least a bachelor's degree in accounting, finance, or a related field, which meets the H-1B educational requirement.
+Most positions require at least a bachelor's degree in accounting, finance, or a related field, which meets the H-1B visa educational requirement.

 What degree do I need for visa sponsorship as an internal auditor?